robinmaiwald/rotsys-extended-sat/sat/README.md

 - `-R` or `--use_rs_vars`: use variables for encoding rotations system via permutations

+- `--checkATgraphs`: check that no two rotation systems yield the same pair of crossing edges (AT graph)

 - `-o` or `--rs2file`: write rotation systems to this file

 - `-c2f` or `--cnf2file` or `-o`: write CNF in DIMACS form to this file